This website provides background information on our award-winning article :

 Single-track hydrofoil boats are boats where the two inverted T-shape wings are placed on the centre line of the hull, see photo above.
 Back in 2013, the TU Delft Solar Boat Team designed the first solar-powered single-track hydrofoil boat in the world.
 The team goal was to win the DONG Energy Solar Challenge 2014 (now Solar Sport One).
 We were both members of the team back then.
 A documentary on the Solar Boat Team 2013/2014 and its boat can be found here (in Dutch).

 The yaw, roll and sideslip motions of the flying boat depend on the steering input of the ‘pilot’.
 Unfortunately, no mathematical model was available to predict these motions.
 Instead, engineering parameters of the Solar Boat 2014 were based on other single-track hydrofoil boats, such as the Yamaha OU32 and this human powered hydrofoil.
-The boat was able to sail and make turns with this principle, but we had the feeling that improvements in the dynamic behaviour would be possible.
+The boat was able to sail and make turns with this principle, but we had the feeling that improvements in the dynamic behaviour were possible.

 Application of the model resulted in a single-track hydrofoil boat design with shorter struts and a larger distance between the two hydrofoils.
 The performance of this Solar Boat 2016 was beyond expectations, as can be seen in the action video below.

-However, the dynamical model used to predict the boat dynamics had not yet been validated, making its application to new boats risky.
+However, the dynamical model that was used to predict the boat dynamics had not yet been validated, thus making its application to new boats risky.
 With enthusiastic support from Dr. Ir.
 Arend Schwab, we set out to experimentally validate the dynamical model.
 For this, motion sensor data from the TU Delft Solar Boat 2016 was compared to the mathematically predicted motions under a given sinusoidal steer input.
 We found that our mathematical model very accurately predicts the dynamic behaviour of the single-track hydrofoil boat at typical steering frequencies of 1 Hz and below.
 See the following figure.

 The validated model can be used in computer simulators for pilot training and boat design.
 The video below shows a first implementation of the model by the TU Delft Solar Boat Team.